Redemption00/shockvawe.io/README.md

-# Welcome to the Explosion Shock Wave Calculator
+## Calculator

-Welcome to the Explosion Shock Wave Calculator, a tool designed for educational purposes to aid in the training of army sappers.
+Welcome to the Shock Wave Calculator, a tool designed for educational purposes to aid in the training of army sappers.
 This calculator utilizes Wang's physical modeling to simulate explosion shock waves and their effects.

 ## Purpose